gist-rs/book/src/rust/r3/ref.md

 // Moves x
 match x { y => {} }

-// 😱 Uncomment this to move on.
+// 💁 Uncomment this to get rid of error.
 // let x = AnEnum::Branch(String::new());

 // Does not move x